mlabuda2/nf-tower-docs/docs/compute-envs/azure-batch.md

 7. Select a **Region**, for example "eastus (East US)".

-8. Enter the **Pipeline work directory** as the Azure blob container we created in the previous section, e.g. `az://towerrgstorage-container/work`.
+8. In the **Pipeline work directory** field, add the Azure blob container created previously, e.g. `az://towerrgstorage-container/work`.

     !!! warning
-        The blob container should be in the same **Region** you specified in step 7 above.
+        The Blob container must be in the same **Region** specified in step 7 above.

 9. Set the **Config mode** to **Manual**.

-10. Enter the **Compute Pool name**, the name of the Azure Batch pool provided to you by your Azure administrator.
+10. Enter the **Compute Pool name**.
+This is the name of the Azure Batch pool provided to you by your Azure administrator.

-11. You can use the **Environment variables** option to specify custom environment variables for the Head job and/or Compute jobs.
+11. Use the **Environment variables** option to specify custom environment variables for the Head job and/or Compute jobs.

 12. Configure any advanced options described below, as needed.

 13. Select **Create** to finalize the compute environment setup.
 It will take a few seconds for all the resources to be created, and then you will be ready to launch pipelines.

-Jump to the documentation for [Launching Pipelines](../launch/launchpad.md).
+Jump to the documentation for [launching pipelines](../launch/launchpad.md).

 ### Advanced options

-- You can use the **Jobs cleanup policy** to control how jobs should be deleted on workflow completion.
+- Use **Jobs cleanup policy** to control how jobs are deleted upon workflow completion.

-- You can use the **Token duration** to control the duration of the SAS token generated by Nextflow.
+- Use **Token duration** to control the duration of the SAS token generated by Nextflow.